petercunha/GoAT/README.md

 ===
 **Golang Advanced Trojan** v0.5 Beta

-This is a trojan made in Go, using Twitter as a the C&C server.
+GoAT is a trojan made in Go, using Twitter as a the C&C server.
+GoAT has some very unique and impressive capabilities, including multithreaded command execution and a sophisticated self defence rootkit module (written in C).
+If you're not familiar with malware, please do not run this program on yourself.
+It's very hard to remove once it is insalled.

 ===
 ### Commands